-Sleep learning, also known as passive learning, can have a role.
+Sleep learning, also known as passive learning and hypnopedia, can have a role.
 The scenario above just isn’t it.

-While sleep learning doesn’t work that way for acquiring new information, listening before you slip off into REM sleep works very well for information review.
+While sleep learning doesn’t work that way for acquiring new information, listening to information before you slip off into REM sleep works very well for information review.
 Reviewing information helps strengthen the already existing connections, helping to affix the information in the mind.
 It helps with later information recall.
 It’s another opportunity to make those connections between synapses.

-This is information mastery.
+This is known as information mastery.
 It’s part of learning as well.

 It’s also known as memory consolidation.

 It just won’t work unless you do some active learning first.

 Other forms of passive learning include listening to lectures and rote memorization.
 With passive learning, the student doesn’t receive any feedback from an instructor.
 The brain is exposed to the material, and the hope is something sticks.

-Passive learning can’t be your whole strategy, not if you hope to master the material.
+Passive learning can’t be your whole strategy, not if you hope to really master the material.

 It can, however, have its place.